epicsuite/workflow/workflow.md

 # EPIC workflow

-This workflow transforms `fastq` files into 4D datasets that can be viewed in a comparative visualization browser.
-The datasets can be viewed side-by-side, and the user can scroll through timesteps.
+This workflow transforms `fastq` files into time-based 4D datasets that can be viewed in a specific visualization browser.

 **Target Viewer:** [The current epic viewer comparative visualization app](https://github.com/epicsuite/epicview/tree/main/compare)